INCATools/ontology-access-kit/docs/datamodels/ontology-metadata/NamedIndividual.md

       NamedIndividual : seeAlso

-          NamedIndividual ..> Thing : seeAlso
+    NamedIndividual --> "*" Thing : seeAlso
+    click Thing href "../Thing"

       NamedIndividual : should_conform_to

-          NamedIndividual ..> Thing : should_conform_to
+    NamedIndividual --> "0..1" Thing : should_conform_to
+    click Thing href "../Thing"

       NamedIndividual : term_editor

       NamedIndividual : term_replaced_by

-          NamedIndividual ..> Any : term_replaced_by
+    NamedIndividual --> "0..1" Any : term_replaced_by
+    click Any href "../Any"

       NamedIndividual : term_tracker_item